 Clause Title Commentary on amendments for consideration 1.7 Area of Activity Revised clause allows for approval of an activity outside of the area of the Constituent Councils following unanimous resolution by the Board of Members AND concurrence of the Chief Executive Officers of the Constituent Councils.
 Currently unanimous approval is required from Constituent Councils for this to occur which can take considerable time.
 The revised clause would allow response to opportunities that may be of benefit to EHA in a timelier manner.
 1.8 Common Seal Current clause b) and c) are deleted as they are merely a replication of what is in the LG Act.
 2.1 Board of Management - Functions Language changed to reflect the LG Act more closely.
 Reference to developing the Public Health Plan is no longer necessary.
 In relation to the Business Plan, the Board (as the governing body of EHA through which EHA makes decisions) will adopt the business plan therefore it is not considered necessary to refer to the Board assisting in its development.
 Consideration to be given to whether there are other functions of the Board to be listed.
 2.2 Membership of Board Minor amendments for clarification purposes.
-2.3 b) Conduct of Board Members Consideration as to whether Board Members submit a Register of Interest document to EHA or provide a copy of the Register of Interest they have submitted to their respective councils.
 2.4 a) c) Board policies and codes It is unnecessary to require consultation with Board Members.
 The mechanism by which EHA will adopt policies etc is by the Board passing a resolution adopting the policies.
-The Board Members will therefore provide their input by discussing, debating and ultimately adopting and reviewing the policies that are presented to it by the CEO.
+The Board Members will therefore provide their input by discussing, debating and ultimately adopting and reviewing the policies that are presented to it by the CEO. b) Changed to reflect that EHA has developed its own code of conduct for Board Members.